-1. Any student violating any law or regulation established by the College, University, City, State, or Federal Government (including the use of drugs), shall be subject to the formal disciplinary procedures as outlined in Articles 15.3 to 15.5 of the Board of Higher Education Bylaws and Sanctions as listed in the Board of Higher Education Bylaws and Article 129A of the Education Law (CUNY Henderson Rules).
-The initiation of disciplinary procedures requires notice to the student pursuant to 15.3 of the Board of Higher Education Bylaws.

-In emergency or extraordinary circumstances, immediate suspension can be effectuated pending a hearing within seven (7) school days.

-2. All other persons who violate New York State or Federal laws including those that govern gambling activities, the use of alcohol, and the possession, distribution, or consumption of any controlled substance will be subject to arrest.
+- Any student violating any law or regulation established by the college, University, city, state, or federal government (including the use of drugs) shall be subject to the formal disciplinary procedures as outlined in Article 15 of the CUNY Board of Trustees bylaws and sanctions as listed in the bylaws and Article 129A of the Education Law (CUNY Henderson Rules).
+The initiation of disciplinary procedures requires notice to the student pursuant to 15.4 of the CUNY bylaws.
+In emergency or extraordinary circumstances, immediate suspension can be effectuated pending a hearing within 7 school days. - 2.
+All other persons who violate New York State or federal laws including those that govern gambling activities, the use of alcohol, and the possession, distribution, or consumption of any controlled substance will be subject to arrest.